 Spyware: Spyware silently works on a computer system and gathers users’ details without their understanding.
 The details could be passwords, PINs, payment information, or any messages.
 By collecting the information, cyber thieves monitor users’ behavior and different activities.

 Adware: Adware monitors users’ surfing activity and presents specific ads to the user.
 The details collected by adware include the user’s browsing history, search history, social interactions on different sites, shopping fondness, cart information.
 The information then sells to advertisers or shows targeted ads.

 Ransomware: Ransomware is the most profitable technique of malware.
 Cybercriminals install ransomware on a user’s computer system and encode files and other data then ask for a ransom amount to unlock a user’s data and files.
 Cybercriminals in a few cases, transfer the data to a server that they can control and use it.

 Cryptojacking Malware: Cybercriminal hacks into the computer system and installs the software.
-A software consumes the power and resources of the system to mine cryptocurrencies.
+Software consumes the power and resources of the system to mine cryptocurrencies.
 It can steal cryptocurrency wallets.
 Cryptojacking uses a code that is hard to detect and runs in the background.

 Botnet Malware: Cybercriminals use a bot to infect a group of computers and use them for a malicious flood attack.
 A botnet is a self-disseminated malware that connects back to the main server.
 Bots formed in huge numbers called a botnet.
 A botnet exploits the vulnerability and can spread to millions of computers.
 It can interrupt the supply chain, steal sensitive information, and create disruption.

-A user can detect malware due to atypical activity like reduced disk space, slow speed of PC, repeated crashes, pop-up ads, unusual internet activity, repeated freezes.
+A user can detect malware due to atypical activity like reduced disk space, slow speed of PC, repeated crashes, pop-up ads, unusual internet activity, and repeated freezes.